eimis-ans/matrix-double-bridge/readme.md

 Then restart synapse `cd matrix && docker-compose down && docker-compose up -d`

+Go to element.YOUR-DOMAIN, login and

+- create an unencrypted private room
+- invite @_discord_bot:matrix.YOUR-DOMAIN in it
+- enter the following command `!discord bridge ServerID ChannelID` ServerID and ChannelID being part of the url of your discord channel
+- chat 🎉

 ### Setup Slack bridge

 #### Slack bridge admin room